 Acute myeloblastic leukemia without maturation (FAB Classification M1)

 AML without maturation is characterized by a high percentage of bone marrow blasts with little evidence of maturation to mature neutrophils and comprises approximately 10% of cases of AML.
 Most patients are adults.
 Patients usually present with anemia, thrombocytopenia, and neutropenia.
-(For information on anemia, refer to the PDQ summary on Fatigue.)
+(Refer to the PDQ summary on Fatigue for more information on anemia.)

 Common morphologic and cytochemical features include the following: